What is Detox?

 What Kind of Detox Treatment Programs are There?

 There are two main types of drug and alcohol detox programs: inpatient and outpatient.
-When it comes to choosing the one that will work best for someone, that depends on the unique factors that we have previously mentioned, including the severity of their addiction, what substance they’re dependent on, how serious their withdrawal symptoms are, and so on.
+When it comes to choosing the type of medical detox that will work best for someone, that depends on the unique factors that we have previously mentioned, including the severity of their addiction, what substance they’re dependent on, how serious their withdrawal symptoms are, and so on.

 ARE YOU OR YOUR LOVED ONE IN NEED OF HELP?